Tensor Network Finite-Size Scaling for Two-Dimensional 3-state Clock Model: Introduction

-In this work we would like to go beyond the Ising model and apply the method to the $3$-state clock model.
+In this work, we generalize the idea in Ref.~\cite{Huang.2023} to a general scheme to determine the critical temperature and critical exponents without a priori knowledge.
+Furthermore, we demonstrate that it is important to preserve the symmetry during tensor renormalization, especially for the estimation of critical exponent associated with the order parameter.
+Specifically, we benchmark against the $3$-state clock model.
 It is well known that $q$-state clock \cite{Jose.1977} and Potts models \cite{Wu.1982} are two families of important classical statistical models, which exhibit many of fascinating features of critical phenomena.
-These models serve an important role to study critical phenomena in not only condensed matter physics, also in high energy physics and bio physics~\cite{Potts.1952, Wu.1982}.
-For $q=2$ both models are equivalent to the Ising model, while for $q=3$ they belong to the same universality class \cite{Wu.1982}.
+These models serve an important role to study critical phenomena in not only condensed matter physics, but also in high energy physics and bio physics~\cite{Potts.1952, Wu.1982}.
+For $q=2$ both models are equivalent to the Ising model, while for $q=3$ they are the same after a rescaling of the coupling constant \cite{Wu.1982}.
 They have been extensively investigated both analytically and numerically~\cite{Chen:2017ums,Potts.1952,Brito.2007,Brito.2010,Baek.2010,Tomita:2002cka,Tobochnik.1982}.
 Moreover, in recent years tensor network techniques have been used to study various aspects of the q-state clock and Potts models ~\cite{Morita.2019,Chen:2017ums,Li.20201m7t,Ueda.2020ezp,Ueda.2020,Chen.2011}.
-In this work, we investigate 3-state ferromagnetic clock model by using HOTRG method employing finite size scaling.
-We calculate correlation length, magnetization, specific heat and from that we determine accurately both the critical temperature and the critical exponents.
-Compared to the study of the Ising model, we observe that the crossover from finite-size scaling to finite-entanglement scaling occurs at shorter length scale for the same bond dimension.
-Furthermore, more complex crossover behavior is observed.
-On the other hand, it is recently proposed that the effect of finite bond dimension can be regarded as an emergent relevant perturbation \cite{Ueda.2023}.
-Consequently even for system at critical temperature, as one continues to renormalize the system, it will eventually flow away from the critical fixed point.
-Based on this proposal, we propose a strategy to heuristically determine the perihelion of the renormalization trajectory and use the estimation at the perihelion as the best estimation for a given set of control parameters.
-Our results indicate that accurate critical temperature and critical exponents can be obtained with this strategy.
+Here we investigate 3-state ferromagnetic clock model by using HOTRG method employing finite-size scaling.
+While a more complex crossover behavior is observed, it is shown later in this work that by using the general scheme described below, accurate results can be obtained.

+In the following we briefly describe our main strategy.
+In general we consider some physical quantity $Q$.
+It is expected that $Q$ satisfies a finite-size scaling of the form